Helping

 gap that widens - strugglers struggle more, accelerated learners

-shows that “slow-readers” eventually tend to catch up with the
+that “slow-readers” eventually tend to catch up with the “fast

-“fast learners” and that the “fast learners” slow down a bit,
+learners” and that the “fast learners” slow down a bit, so that

-so that the two groups do not show so much variation from each
+the two groups do not show so much variation from each other by

 This leads

-children may have similar learning potentials, but their rates
+may have similar learning potentials, but their rates of learning

-of learning vary.
-To use a simple example of ceiling effect,
+vary.
+To use a simple example of ceiling effect, one child may

-one child may start to walk at 8 months of age and seemingly
+start to walk at 8 months of age and seemingly has mastered walking

 We do see